zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

 .. _zenpacklib-dump_process_classes:

 ********************
-dump_process_classes
+dump-process-classes
 ********************

-The *--dump-process-classes* command is designed to export process class organizers and classes already loaded into your Zenoss instance and associated with a ZenPack.
+The *---dump-process-classes* switch is designed to export process class organizers and classes already loaded into your Zenoss instance and associated with a ZenPack.
 It will export them to the YAML format required for `zenpack.yaml`.
 It is up to you to merge that YAML with your existing `zenpack.yaml`. file.